usmanovs/Salesforce-Interview-Handbook/questions/developer-questions.md

 ### What are the key automation tools in Salesforce?
 How do you know when to use which?

-- In Salesforce, Process builder, Workflow, Flow builder and approval process are some key tools for automation.
+- Process builder, Workflow, Flow builder and Approval Process are some key tools for automation.
-- All these tools have separate significance to perform various business processes in Salesforce.
-- When you have a requirement of processing multiple statements together, a process builder or flow builder should be your choice.
-- When you want some action to be performed automatically based on time, you should refrain from using the approval process.
 - If you want an activity to be done based on user action, a Flow builder is an ideal choice.
-- If calling an apex class is a necessity, a Process builder can be used.
-- For Sending outbound messages, workflows have been recommended.
  So based on the various needs various automation can be utilized.
 Please have a look at the below table which describes the uses of each automation in a better way.

 <img src="/assets/Automated_features.PNG">